PIEFoundry/Polymer-Microelectrode-Array/Protocols/Subprotocols/SubProtocol_Etch Mask Lithography.md

 4. Spin Photoresist<br>_Note: Before coating wafers run 3 “dummy spins” using spare wafers to ensure spinner chamber environment is saturated with solvent from photoresist.
 This will prevent differences in resist thickness between first and last wafers in a run._
     1. Line sidewalls of spinner with aluminum foil to reduce mess
     2. Center wafer on spinner vacuum chuck using spinner centering tool and engage chuck vacuum
-    3. Spinner requires supply of clean dry air for vacuum to engage
+    <br> a.
+Spinner requires supply of clean dry air for vacuum to engage
-    4. Deposit 3 mL of AZ 12XT-20PL-15 photoresist from preprepared syringe onto center of wafer
+    3. Deposit 3 mL of AZ 12XT-20PL-15 photoresist from preprepared syringe onto center of wafer
-    5. Ensure there are no air bubbles in resist
+    <br> a.
+Ensure there are no air bubbles in resist
-    6. Close lid and run program
+    4. Close lid and run program
-    7. Spin on 500 RPM for 10 seconds
+    <br> a.
+Spin on 500 RPM for 10 seconds
-    8. Spin 2000 RPM for 45 seconds
+    <br> b.
+Spin 2000 RPM for 45 seconds

 5. Soft-Bake
     1. Bake the wafer on hotplate for 3 minutes at 110 °C. Calibrate temperature to IR gun and do not rely on hotplate reading